 Those of you old enough to have read Skeeter Skelton‘s columns know the old lawman loved the old .44.
-He loaded the .44 Special pretty stout, too, pushing a 240 gr.
-Lead Semi Wad Cutter bullet at 950 fps.
-Compare that to the “soul stealing” .45 ACP and you’ll soon see the .44 Special’s superiority.
+He loaded the .44 Special pretty stout, too, pushing a 240-grain Lead Semi Wad Cutter bullet at 950 fps.
+Compare that to the “soul-stealing” .45 ACP and you’ll soon see the .44 Special’s superiority.
 But the cartridge doesn’t have to be juiced-up.
 Mild loads — which describes most commercial .44 ammo — provide plenty of stopping power for defensive uses.

-The Ruger GP100 in .44 Special is a sizable, powerful-looking gun.
+The Ruger GP100 .44 Special is a sizable, powerful-looking gun.
 It’s well executed, with no rough edges or gross tool marks.
-Although the stainless steel revolver features the Ruger family brushed satin finish, it’s a working gun look, without much fine polish.
+Although the stainless-steel revolver features the Ruger family brushed satin finish, it’s a working gun look, without much fine polish.
 What certainly catches your eye: that big, unfluted cylinder.

 It’s a surprising choice for what is essentially an L-frame sized revolver.
-But what really sets this revolver apart from all of the other current GP100s is the fact that the smooth-sided cylinder only holds five rounds.
-Going to six wouldn’t have increased the size of the cylinder by much.
+But what really sets this new revolver apart from all of the other current GP100s is the fact that the smooth-sided cylinder only holds five rounds.
+The GP100 was originally introduced in 1986 and chambered in .357 Magnum with a six-round capacity.
+Going to six in this iteration wouldn’t have increased the size of the cylinder by much.
 But enough to require a larger frame or less metal in critical areas.

 I’ve never heard anyone rave about the triggers on a Ruger GP100; there’s nothing to crow about here either.
-The double-action trigger pull measures eleven-and-a-half pounds.
+The double-action trigger pull measures 11.5 pounds.
 There’s a bit of grit, with a little stacking at the back of the pull.
-Fired single-action, the GP100’s trigger breaks closer to four pounds, with the same grit preset.
+The single-action trigger breaks closer to 4 pounds, with the same grit preset.

-The GP100 in .44 swpl. is perfectly capable of fast accurate shots.
+The .44 Special GP100 is perfectly capable of fast, accurate shots.
 Standing from the draw.
-I scored five rounds inside an 8” circle at 15 yards in 3.19 seconds.
+I scored five rounds inside an 8-inch circle at 15 yards in 3.19 seconds.
 (Bob Mundon I ain’t.)

-There are a few things that make this GP100 a fairly quick, accurate revolver.
+There are a few things that make this double-action revolver a fairly quick, accurate revolver.
 Certainly a part of that is down to the gun’s handle.

-I’m not a fan of rubber gripped revolvers, especially heavy magnums.
+I’m not a fan of revolvers with rubber grips, especially heavy magnums.
 I find wheelguns with G10 or checkered hardwood grips give me more control and less recoil than a rubber-handled equivalent.
-The GP100’s Hogue Monogrip doesn’t make me a believer but it’s a great shape, quite wide, devoid of finger grooves.
+The GP100’s Hogue grip doesn’t make me a believer but it’s a great shape, quite wide, devoid of finger grooves.
 It affords easy purchase with either one hand or two.
 I could get a solid crossed thumbs grip on the gun, helping to manage the .44’s recoil.

 The other big speed-assisting factor: the GP100’s sights.

-The revolver’s rear sight is a fully adjustable notch style, with an added white border along the inside edge.
-The front sight is a bright green fiber optic rod that stands out prominently over the GP100’s flat, serrated top.
+This .44 Special revolver’s adjustable rear sight is notch style, with an added white outline along the inside edge.
+The fiber-optic front sight is a bright green rod that stands out prominently over the GP100’s flat, serrated top.
 It proved an excellent combination for both speed and precision shooting.

 Not so great: the pin keeping the rear sight in place kept drifting out after 30 or 40 shots.
 I could always see it before it completely came out, so just a press with my finger put it back in.
 Still, it was annoying.

 The GP100 .44 Spl.’s accuracy ranged from average to very good.
-Most of the rounds hovered around the 3” mark for a five-round group at 25 yards off a bag.
-A feat performed by inexpensive Blaser 200gr HP’s.
-The bell of the ball: Federal 200gr Semi Wad Cutter Hollow Points.
-The round delivered a consistent 2” grouping at the same distance.
+Most of the rounds hovered around the 3-inch mark for a five-round group at 25 yards off a bag.
+A feat performed by inexpensive Blaser 200-grain HPs.
+The bell of the ball: Federal 200gr Semi Wadcutter Hollowpoints.
+The round delivered a consistent 2-inch grouping at the same distance.
 It was easy shooting to boot; an ideal loading for home defense use.

 I didn’t develop a pet load for this gun.
-My standard .44 Spl. plinking round scored 3”, as did a slightly beyond maximum pressure loading of a 240gr LSWC round on top of 7.6 grains of Unique.
+My standard .44 Spl. plinking round scored 3 inches, as did a slightly beyond maximum pressure loading of a 240-grain LSWC round on top of 7.6 grains of Unique.
 And with that loading, I started stepping beyond what I really wanted this revolver to do.

-That 240gr.
-LSWC bullet I cast at home on top of 7.6 grains of Unique is pushing right at 1,000fps.
+That 240-grain LSWC bullet I cast at home on top of 7.6 grains of Unique is pushing right at 1,000fps.
 I put 20 of those through the gun with no ill effects.
 I would’ve gone faster, but leading would have become an issue.
-Instead, I put in a cylinder of Hornady’s 240gr HTP rounds pushed by 20.5 grains of H110.
+Instead, I put in a cylinder of Hornady’s 240-grain HTP rounds pushed by 20.5 grains of H110.
 This was a stout, sharply recoiling load.
-Compared to the easy shooting 200gr factory Federal Load, the Hornady round made the GP100 feel like a different beast entirely.
+Compared to the easy shooting 200-grain factory Federal Load, the Hornady round made the GP100 feel like a different beast entirely.